 Two Rock Valley Presbyterian Church is located west of Petaluma, at the intersection of beautiful country roads that connect the inland to the coast.

 Our congregation has a long history: it was chartered in 1860 and has existed on this site ever since!
 In 1865 this congregation helped found Tomales Presbyterian Church.
 Three church buildings have stood here over the years: the first was dedicated in March 1863.
 After it burned down in 1895, a new sanctuary was erected in 1896.
 Following another fire, the present church was built in 1953, with the later additions of a Fireside Room and Sunday School rooms.

 There were, and still are, a number of plots identified by wooden grave markers.
 Persons buried in these plots are not identifiable mainly due to the destruction of the cemetery records in the 1949 fire.
-In 1992 a detailed plot map was prepared that list the names of persons buried in the cemetery.
+In 1992 a detailed plot map was prepared.
+It lists the names of persons buried in the cemetery.